- Beauty Glossary

 Is mineral oil free the best option for hair products?

-Whilst most mineral oil free products are typically saved for skin care, there is an argument that it’s important for hair products as well.
+Whilst most mineral oil free products are typically saved for skin care, there is an argument that it's important for hair products, such as shampoos and conditioners as well.
 There are no known damages caused to the tresses themselves, but mineral oil has been argued to cause harm to the scalp and potentially stunt hair growth at the roots.

 What are the skin care benefits of mineral oil free beauty products?